ahadji05/Imaging2D_WLSQ/README.md

 When you manage to compile succesfully you should see the following dynamic shared libraries in the same directory.

-- extrapolation_cpu.so
+- *extrapolation_cpu.so*
-- extrapolation_gpu.so
+- *extrapolation_gpu.so*
-- extrapolation_revOp_gpu.so
+- *extrapolation_revOp_gpu.so*

-The first library provides implementation of extrapolation and imaging on CPU.
-The second and third do so for GPU.
+The first library provides implementation of extrapolation and imaging on CPU, while the second and third do so for GPU.
 The third libray is the latest one and generally performs faster.
-We suggest to use this (in case you want to run on a GPU)!
+We suggest to use this (*in case you want to run on a GPU*)!

-The selection is done at run-time in the python script ***main.py*** according to the user's choice given as command line parameter.
+The selection is done at run-time in the python script ***main.py*** according to the user's choice, which is provided as command line parameter.

-In example, to utilize the first library (CPU) the command is:
+In example, in order to utilize the CPU implementation (*extrapolation_cpu.so*), the command is:

 - python main.py demo-data/velmod.csv demo-data/problemSetup.txt demo-data/seismicShots/ demo-result host

 *note the last parameter "host"*

-to use the second library (naive GPU implementation) replace "host" with "device".
+In order to use the second library (naive GPU implementation), replace the 5th parameter "host" with "device".
 To use the third replace "host" with "device_revOp", like this:

 -  python main.py demo-data/velmod.csv demo-data/problemSetup.txt demo-data/seismicShots/ demo-result **device_revOp**